Code-Institute-Submissions/highroadlowroad/README.md

 # Features
-* Interactive Google Map - Utilising the Google Maps API was fundamental to this project, and all relevant Javascript can be found in the map.js file. regarding the custom markers, which were created using Figma, the image files can be found in the assets directory under img.
+* Interactive Google Map - Utilising the Google Maps API was fundamental to this project, and all relevant Javascript can be found in the map.js file. regarding the custom markers, which were created using [Figma](https://www.figma.com), the image files can be found in the 'assets' directory under 'img'.
-* Interactive links to related social media networks.
+* Interactive links to related social media networks, pertinent to travel and tourism.
 * Contact Form - Using [Formspree.io](https://formspree.io/).
 Having used this trusted service for previous projects, knew this to be reliable.

 # Technologies Used